Prasannanaik431/devops-assignment-1/ci_cd_assignment/assignment.md

-# DevOps Engineer / AI Engineer Intern – Round 2 Assignment
+# DevOps Engineer – Round 2 Assignment

 ## Task Title
 **Build a CI/CD pipeline for a sample microservice / ML service using GitHub Actions or Jenkins (candidate's choice).**